IvanFon/super-labeler-action/README.md

 # super-labeler-action

+**This action already has the features and stability for the original use case I wrote it for, and I'm not looking to add to it at this time.
+If you're looking for additional features, there's an active fork at [videndum/super-labeler-action](https://github.com/videndum/super-labeler-action).**

 A superpowered issue and pull request labeler for Github Actions.

 Super Labeler allows you to declaratively define your repository's labels, and when to apply them, in a config file that's checked into your repository.